Homenode pic - Norman Forbes-Robertson as Sir Andrew Aguecheek in Tree's 1901 Production of 'Twelfth Night' by Charles Buchel (1872–1950).1

 In my day we only had 28.8 kbps and we were happy.
 And the internet only worked on week-ends and week-days after 6pm.
 And you couldn't use the phone at the same time.
 That was when phones were attached to your house of course...

 Some of my earlier writeups were written by a 16 year old and their quality reflects this.
-I intend to rectify this over the next year or so.
+I intend to rectify this gradually, when I have the time.
 Hopefully I'll be noding some new content as well.

 Andrew Aguecheek - originally noded: March 12, 2003 - updated: December 13, 2011